Ita Aber: Life and career

 Her first exposure to feminism was by her grandmother, an early suffragette in Canada, and her mother, who founded the Milk Fund of Canada.
-She took courses in Jewish history, archaeology, art and textile conservation at Queen's College, Columbia University, the Jewish Theological Seminary, and New York University.
+She took courses in Jewish history, archaeology, art, and textile conservation at Queen's College, Columbia University, the Jewish Theological Seminary, and New York University.
 She completed a bachelor's degree in Cultural Studies from Empire State College and carried out graduate-level studies at The Valentine Museum (Richmond, Virginia), and the Metropolitan Museum of Art, earning a master's degree equivalent in Jewish Art.

 In 1964, Aber became politically active, specifically in the Reform Democratic movement.
 Through her early political involvement, she sought to abolish laws in New York restricting abortion.
 She helped found Women Strike for Peace, and also became active in the environmental movement, speaking out against the pollution in the Hudson River.
-At this time, she also became active in equal rights activism, minority and elder rights.
+At this time, she also became active in equal rights activism, and minority and elder rights.